saitamasahil/skyscraper/docs/PATHHANDLING.md

 symbolic links are not resolved.

-Remember the precedence of [CLI and configuration options](CONFIGINI.md#configini-options) when you read through this document.
+Remember the precedence of [CLI and configuration options](CONFIGINI.md#order-of-precedence) when you read through this document.

 Now, let's see how Skyscraper handles relative path configuration options.

-### Computing the Absolute Path from ...
+### Computing the Absolute Path From a Relative Path

-a relative path provided.
-The next subsections are summarizing the absolute path calculation of the different path and file options.
+The next subsections are summarizing the absolute path calculation Skyscraper applies for the different path and file options.

-#### ...
-Current Working Directory
+#### By Using Current Working Directory

 The current working directory (CWD) is the directory from where you run Skyscraper.
 The absolute path is computed as `<CWD>/<parameter-value>` for these